ginzunza/hierarchical_db/README.md

   end
 end
 ```
-Next into the model you have to include Hierarchies adding the code below:
+Into the model you have to include Hierarchies adding the code below:
 ```ruby
 class Territory < ActiveRecord::Base
   include HierarchicalDb #we added this